b33k33p3r/servercert/docs/BR.md

 ### 4.9.2 Who can request revocation

 The Subscriber, RA, or Issuing CA can initiate revocation.
 Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.
+A CA independently becoming aware of confirmed or suspected circumstances that might neccessitate revocation, either triggered by the use of linting tools or other discovered via internal CA processes (e.g., self-audits) should be treated the same as a third party Certificate Problem Report.

 ### 4.9.3 Procedure for revocation request